-chosen will determine the cost shares to be used in defining disproportionate burden (see #2 above).
+The Commission will have to determine what combination of factors or principle(s) to use in defining a fair distribution of costs, which may vary by context.
+The principle(s) chosen will determine the cost shares to be used in defining disproportionate burden (see #2 above).
 For example, if a "beneficiary pays principle" is adopted, the cost shares would be based on each member's share of benefits.
 Formally, let B_i denote the gross benefit received by member i (individual State or group of States).
-Then the fair cost share under this principle for member i would be defined as $S_i^ = \frac{B_i}{\sum_i B_i}$, where $\sum_i B_i$ is the sum of gross benefits across all members.3 If a SIDS' actual cost share exceeds this definition of its fair cost share (see #2 above), application of this principle would imply that this SIDS member would need to receive an offsetting payment to ensure that it does not bear a disproportionate burden.
+Then the fair cost share under this principle for member i would be defined as $S_i^ = \frac{B_i}{\sum_i B_i}$, where $\sum_i B_i$ is the sum of gross benefits across all members.
+(The fair cost share S_i^ is defined here in terms of gross rather than net benefits, so that the fair cost share is always positive ($S_i^ > 0$), where as $NB_i = B_i - C_i$ is the net benefits to member i, which can be positive, negative or zero.)
+If a SIDS' actual cost share exceeds this definition of its fair cost share (see #2 above), application of this principle would imply that this SIDS member would need to receive an offsetting payment to ensure that it does not bear a disproportionate burden.

-In cases where the benefits are difficult to identify on an individual basis, a different cost sharing principle or combination of principles may be more appropriate for use in defining a member's fair cost share.
+In cases where the benefits are difficult to identify on an individual basis, a different cost Western Pacific Regional Fishery Management Council - wpcouncil.org 3 sharing principle or combination of principles may be more appropriate for use in defining a member's fair cost share.

-For example, under an "ability to pay" cost-sharing principle, the share deemed fair for member i might be defined as $S_i^ = \frac{W_i}{\sum_i W_i}$, where W_i is a measure of the national income or wealth of member i and $\sum_i W_i$ is total income or wealth over all Commission members.
-Alternatively, under a "polluter pays" cost sharing principle, the share deemed fair for member i might be defined as $S_i^ = \frac{H_i}{\sum_i H_i}$, where H_i is a measure of the harm imposed by member i on all other members, and $\sum_i H_i$ is a measure of the total harm across all Commission members.
+For example, under an "ability to pay" cost-sharing principle, the share deemed fair for member i might be defined as $S_i^ = \sum{W_i}^{W_i}$, where W_i is a measure of the national income or wealth of member i and $\sum_i W_i$ is total income or wealth over all Commission members.
+Alternatively, under a "polluter pays" cost sharing principle, the share deemed fair for member i might be defined as $S_i^ = \overline{\Sigma_i}{H_i}$ where H_i is a measure of the harm imposed by member i on all other members, and $\sum_i H_i$ is a measure of the total harm across all Commission members.
 The measurement of harm would differ across contexts.
-For example, in the context of bigeye tuna bycatch, H_i might be a measure of the bigeye bycatch attributable to member i.
+For example, in the context of bigeye tuna bycatch, might be a measure of the bigeye bycatch H_i attributable to member i.
 If a SIDS' actual cost share exceeds this definition of its fair cost share (see #2 above), application of this principle would imply that this SIDS member would need to receive an offsetting payment to ensure that it does not bear a disproportionate burden.